Gymnastics doctor faces more charges in sex assault case

 Larry Nassar has been charged with 22 felony counts of first-degree criminal sexual conduct, Michigan Attorney General Bill Schuette said Wednesday.

-Federal, state and university agencies are investigating dozens of reports against Nasser, 53, who served as the USA Gymnastics physician in four Olympics competitions and team doctor for Michigan State University's gymnastics and women's crew teams.
+Federal, state and university agencies are investigating dozens of reports against Nassar, 53, who served as the USA Gymnastics physician in four Olympics competitions and team doctor for Michigan State University's gymnastics and women's crew teams.

 The latest charges, filed in two Michigan counties, stem from allegations that Naser sexually abused young female athletes under the guise of medical care in his home and medical settings, including the MSU sports medicine clinic and Twistars Gymnastics Club.